erik683/arduino-canbus-monitor-extended/docs/MCP_SETUP.md

 This project includes MCP configuration to share documentation with Codex and other AI assistants.
 The documentation covers:

-1. **GVRET Protocol** - Binary serial protocol for CAN bus communication
-2. **Arduino Uno R3** - Microcontroller specifications and hardware layout
+1. **Arduino Uno R3** - Microcontroller specifications and hardware layout
-3. **MCP2515 Shield** - CAN Bus shield specifications and pin connections
+2. **MCP2515 Shield** - CAN Bus shield specifications and pin connections

 ## Configuration File Location